HeidelTime/heideltime/doc/readme.txt

       the TempEval-3 Reader and processed by HeidelTime in the format required by the TempEval-3 evaluation scripts.

-    * Languages supported by HeidelTime as of version 1.6 are:
-      German, English, Dutch, Arabic, Vietnamese, Spanish, Italian, French, Chinese.

 ######################
 # 3. Getting started #
 ######################